-Plate 3.5 Example of cutover bog associated with sod peat production.
-The vegetation comprises of a dry heath type vegetation community, with Sphagnum papillosum and Sphagnum magellanicum occurring in places.
+Plate 3.5 Example of cutover bog associated with sod Plat3 3.6 Example of Base peat production.
+The vegetation comprises of a dry old railway track on site. heath type vegetation community, with Sphagnum papillosum and Sphagnum magellanicum occurring in places.